GriffinPlus/docker-zimbra/README.md

 ## Overview

 This image contains everything needed to download, setup and run the [Zimbra](https://www.zimbra.com/) colaboration suite.
 The image itself does not contain Zimbra.
 On the first start, the container installs a minimalistic Ubuntu 16.04 LTS onto a docker volume.
 This installation serves as the root filesystem for Zimbra, so Zimbra can work with the environment and everything is kept consistent and persistent - even if the container is updated.
 This also implys that you must take care of updating the Ubuntu installation and Zimbra regularly.
 Pulling a new image version **does not** automatically update the Ubuntu installation on the docker volume.
+To reduce the chance of security issues, Ubuntu's *unattended upgrades* system installs updates automatically.

+The container supports IPv6 with a global IPv6 address and configures packet filtering to block common attacks and access to non-public ports.

 ## Usage

-The container needs your docker host to have IPv6 up and running.
-A global IPv6 address is needed as well.
-Please see [here](https://docs.docker.com/engine/userguide/networking/default_network/ipv6/) for details on how to enable IPv6 support.

 ### Step 1 - Configuring a User-Defined Network